kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         deletion.
 If no subvolume id is given, wait until all current deletion requests are completed, but do not wait for subvolumes deleted in the meantime.

+        If the filesystem status changes to read-only then the waiting is interrupted.

         ``Options``

         -s <N>